couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

      * **Bucket Type**

        The type of the bucket, either `Memcached` or `Couchbase`.
-See [Data Storage](couchbase-manual-ready.html#couchbase-introduction-architecture-buckets)
+See [Data Storage](#couchbase-introduction-architecture-buckets) for more information.
+The
-       for more information.
-The remainder of the options differ based on your selection.
+       remainder of the options differ based on your selection.

        For `Couchbase` bucket type: